amyspencerproject/stats-preview-card/README.md

 - Decided on CSS Flex layout for this challenge
 - Took into consideration that this code would just be a component and not a stand alone page.
 Apllied styles to classes that could be easily copied and re-used in already established code for a page or app.
 - Need to figure out how to get the violet overlay onto the image.
+- Used letter-spacing to on the stat category text.
+Used rem units for this but need to consider what will happen if someone increases the font size for accessiblity.
+Might want to use px instead.
+-

 ### Continued development